namberino/sora/README.md

 # Some OS dev stuff

-Just some OS dev mini-projects for me to learn OS development
+Just some mini-projects on operating system for me to learn OS development